-Comment: The plans show the proposed stormwater management ponds, including the location size, type (above ground), and provide a naturalistic setting that will provide for an attractive facility.
+Comment: The plans show the proposed stormwater management ponds, including the location size, and type (above ground), and provide a naturalistic setting that will provide for an attractive facility.
+Landscaping with ornamental trees, shade trees, and evergreens has been provided.